Boeing confident in targets, suppliers as it increases output

-NEW YORK (Reuters) - Boeing Co (BA.N) said it is increasingly confident it can deliver new jetliner models on time and on budget, and will not need to cut output as it transitions to the upgraded designs.
+NEW YORK, June 5 (Reuters) - Boeing Co said it is increasingly confident it can deliver new jetliner models on time and on budget, and will not need to cut output as it transitions to the upgraded designs.

 The world’s largest planemaker also expects that its suppliers will keep up as it increases output, despite problems at some that have slowed aircraft deliveries.